mahajanvv/EHRUsingBlockchain/README.md

 npm install -g yo
 ```

-# Congratulations your almost done with all development environment
+### Cheers! all development environment setup is done.

 ## Now, clone or download this repository and with some few commands you can work with this application